weimingtom/gomoku_1_0/README.md

 gomoku_1_0
 ==========

-gomoku v1.0, my second game, using Cocos2d-x
+gomoku v1.0, my second android game, using Cocos2d-x
 Note: my Cocos2d-x is too old, so I'm not sure it is able to be compiled well now :)

 References: